Ireland Women Fall to France in Women's Six Nations Despite Brave Display

 Why It Matters

-The Women's Six Nations is a crucial platform for the development of women's rugby in Ireland, and results against the top nations like France are important for the team's ranking and for attracting investment and support for the women's game.
-Ireland's ability to compete with the best teams in Europe is essential for the long-term growth of women's rugby on the island.
+The Women's Six Nations is a crucial platform for the development of women's rugby in Ireland, and results against the top nations like France are important for the team's world ranking and for attracting investment and support for the women's game.
+Ireland's ability to compete with the best teams in Europe is essential for the long-term growth of women's rugby on the island, and the performance in Clermont β competitive for a half before France pulled away β suggests the team is moving in the right direction under Bemand's stewardship.

 What's Next

-Ireland will return to action in the Women's Six Nations with their remaining fixtures, looking to finish the tournament on a positive note.
+Ireland will return to action in the Women's Six Nations with their remaining fixtures, looking to finish the tournament on a positive note and build momentum ahead of the summer international window.
 As BBC Sport reports, the coaching staff will be analysing the "fine margins" that cost Ireland in Clermont as they prepare for their next challenge.
+Full tournament details and squad information are available via the Irish Rugby Football Union.